In today's world, businesses are more connected and interdependent than ever.

 Business credit score

 Why Check Business Public Records?

-There are numerous circumstances under which you’d want to consider running
+There are numerous reasons you'd want to consider running a public record search.

 A customer begins to fall behind on payments

 You need to determine business or asset ownership

 You're considering buying or investing in another business